Thukyd/OpenAI-Assistant-Manager/README.md

-# OpenAI-Assistant-RDR2-Poker
+# OpenAI-Assistant-Manager
-Still work in progress...

 ## Project Overview

+This project follows two purposes:

+1. Create a backend for the OpenAI Assistant functionalities to manage the assistant via code.
+This can be further used to create a web interface.
-This project develops an OpenAI Assistant to help players learn poker in Red Dead Redemption 2.
+2. Create a an OpenAi Assistant to help players learn poker in Red Dead Redemption 2.
 It uses AI to analyze screenshots from the game and provides feedback on the poker gameplay.

+## Status
+[x] Create the backend to manage the assistant (create, store locally, update assistant) [ ] Enable file upload to assistant
+[ ] Create Assistant to analyze screenshots from the game

+## What does the backend do?

+1. **Create an assistant:** The assistant is created using the OpenAI API.
+2. **Local assistant:** The assistant configs (id) is saved locally as a JSON file.
+3. **Assistant management:** The assistant is managed via code, using the OpenAI API.

-## How It Works
+## How does the RDR2 Poker Assistant work?

 1. **Capture:** Player takes a screenshot of their poker hand in the game.
 2. **Upload:** The screenshot is uploaded to the assistant.